mikeskali/KMeansAzureFunction/cli/README.md

 ## Prepare
 * As a prerequisite, you should have Python 3.7 and up installed.
-* run pip install .
+* run pip install -r requirements.txt

  ## Usage
  kmeans_cli.py SERVICE_URL DATA_PATH CLUSTERS <flags>